emu-sync/EmuSync/README.md

 ## 📖 About

 Game save files are stored in different places across OS platforms, which can make syncing a challenge.
-EmuSync aims to simplify this by mapping locations from multiple devices to a single sync point.
+EmuSync aims to simplify this by mapping locations from multiple devices to a single sync point, using your chosen cloud storage provider as the storage point.

-Easily set up which games you want keep backed up and let EmuSync handle the rest!
+Easily set up which games you want to keep backed up and let EmuSync handle the rest!
 It even works in Gaming mode on the SteamDeck - check out the Decky plugin [here](https://github.com/emu-sync/EmuSync-DeckyPlugin).

 - If you're having trouble with EmuSync, or want to see in more detail how to use it, please see our [Wiki](https://github.com/emu-sync/EmuSync/wiki).
 - Want to see what EmuSync looks like before you download it?
 Check out the [Preview](https://github.com/emu-sync/EmuSync/wiki/Preview-EmuSync) page in our wiki.